5.1 Thesis plan

 • Find out what ethical questions relate to your thesis and explain how you are seeking to resolve them.
 Use the literature on research ethics when examining questions relating to the ethics and reliability of your development work or research.

-• Also describe the research permit procedure if you need to apply for a research permit to carry out a thesis in the target organisation.
+• If you need to apply for a research permit, describe the research permit procedure.
 This includes situations where the data collection concerns personnel, customers, patients, students, etc. or data from registers or archives.

 6 Schedule plan for the thesis phases

-• A preliminary schedule for the thesis phases.
+• Make a preliminary schedule for the thesis phases.

-• Tell the reader in concrete terms what you intend to do.
+• Describe in concrete terms what you intend to do.

 References

-Following the reporting instructions to prepare a list of references of the sources used in your plan.
+Make a list of references of the sources used in your plan.
+Align the references with Jamk Reporting instructions.

 Appendices